ooples/pine_script_docs/source/essential/Alerts.rst

 .. code-block:: text

-    alertcondition(message, freq)
+    alert(message, freq)

 ``message``
     A "series string" representing the message text sent when the alert triggers.
     Because this argument can be of "series" form, it can be generated at runtime and differ bar to bar, making it dynamic.

 ``freq``
-    An "input int" specifying the triggering frequency of the alert.
+    An "input string" specifying the triggering frequency of the alert.
 Valid arguments are:
         ``alert.freq_once_per_bar``: Only the first call per realtime bar triggers the alert (default value).

         ``alert.freq_once_per_bar_close``: An alert is only triggered when the realtime bar closes and an